yashlahase/QRConnect/README.md

 ---

 ## 4. Proposed Solution / Idea
-QRConnect is a mobile app that allows users to create a **digital visiting card** by filling in their details such as name, phone number, email, LinkedIn, Instagram, and personal website.
+QRConnect is a mobile app that allows users to create a **digital visiting card** by filling in their details such as name, phone number, email, Instagram and LinkedIn.
 The app generates a **unique QR code** for each user, which can be scanned by others (who also have the app installed) to instantly view and save their contact details.

 ---